Zero Mostel: 1941–1949: Early comic routines

-After Mostel's discharge from the Army, his career resumed.
+After Zero's discharge from the Army, he resumed his earlier career.
 He appeared in a series of plays, musicals, operas, and movies.
 In 1946 he even made an attempt at serious operatic acting in The Beggar's Opera, but received lukewarm reviews.
+He sang the title role in a short film of Puccini's comic opera Gianni Schicchi.
 Critics saw him as a versatile performer.

-Mostel made notable appearances on New York City television in the late 1940s.
+Zero Mostel made notable appearances on New York City television in the late 1940s.
 He had his own show in 1948 called Off The Record on WABD with comedian partner Joey Faye.
 Simultaneously, Mostel had a live TV show on WPIX, Channel Zero.
 He also appeared in the May 11, 1949 Toast of the Town broadcast hosted by Ed Sullivan.

-Blacklist years and HUAC testimony
+1950–1956: Blacklist years and HUAC testimony

 Mostel had been a leftist since college and his nightclub routine included political jabs at right-wingers.
 His MGM contract was terminated, and his role in Du Barry Was a Lady was truncated, because studio executives were upset that he participated in protests against another MGM film, Tennessee Johnson, which protesters believed had downplayed the racism of former US President Andrew Johnson.
 According to biographer Arthur Sainer, "MGM blacklisted Zero Mostel way before the days of the blacklist".
 During his Army service he was under investigation for alleged Communist Party membership.
 The Military Intelligence Division of the U.S. War Department said it was "reliably reported" that he was a Communist Party member.
 The Post Intelligence Officer at the Army's Camp Croft, where Mostel served, believed that Mostel was "definitely a Communist."
 As a result of that, his application to be an entertainment director with the US Army Special Services unit was denied.
 Mostel had lobbied hard to transfer to Special Services, at one point traveling to Washington to request a transfer.